-What better way to enjoy a rainy day than to go out and photography the weather!
-Splashes, reflections, there is so much fun you can have photographing the rain.
+What better way to enjoy a rainy day than to go out and photograph the weather.
+Splashes, reflections, moody clouds, fog, and the occasional rainbow are all on the table when it’s wet outside.

-If you’ve got a weather sealed camera you have no excuse not to shoot in the rain.
-You can also protect your camera gear with an umbrella or camera rain cover.
+If you’ve got a weather-sealed camera you have no excuse not to shoot in the rain.
+If not, an umbrella, a lens hood, or a dedicated camera rain cover will protect your gear well enough for short outings.

 Rainy Day Photography Tips